jnichols-git/matcha/docs/CORS.md

 ## Setting Up CORS

-`Router` has two configuration functions that manipulate CORS headers: `DefaultCORS`, which acts as *middleware* to set CORS headers globally on all responses, and `PreflightCORS`, which acts as a *handler* on the given route to respond to `OPTIONS` request with a full set of CORS headers. `PreflightCORS` will override any defaults *for preflight requests only*; currently, CORS headers on simple requests need to be set manually in the handler to override defaults.
+There are three ways to set CORS headers on responses.

+- `Router` can set the default headers for all routes using the `DefaultCORSHeaders` configuration function.
+- `Route` can set the headers for itself only using the `CORSHeaders` configuration function.
+- `PreflightCORS` can be used to define an OPTIONS route that returns the given access control headers. *`router` does not currently automatically generate these routes.*

-To manually manipulate CORS headers, `package cors` provides `SetCORSResponseHeaders` that will set the headers based on an `*AccessControlOptions`.
+To manually manipulate CORS headers, `package cors` provides `SetCORSResponseHeaders` that will set the headers based on an `*AccessControlOptions` object.
+This can be used in the event that the above options don't fit your use case.
+We'd encourage you to submit an issue on GitHub if your use case isn't immediately supported.

 ## Example